Today we’re continuing the #52WeeksOfScrivener series with a discussion about saving whole drafts of your WIP (work in progress).

 Notice how, under “Manuscript” I now have all my folders organized in the Draft 2 folder, but at the bottom, I also have the Draft 1 folder.
 It will just sit there, out of the way, in case I ever need to go back to it.

-I could even move it down into the research folder if I wanted to get it out of the way.
+I could even move it down into the research folder if I wanted to get it out of the way, which is nice if you pay attention to word counts and don’t want that first draft to beef up your total.

 Now I can hack away at my draft without any fear of not being able to find something from an earlier version and without cluttering up my files on my computer.